MiaoXiao/rshell/README.md

 ``bin/ls -a -l -R``

-You can specify a directory to ls too, along with any optinal flags.
+You can specify a directory to ls too, along with any optional flags.

-``bin/ls -a src -l .``
+``bin/ls -a src -R . -l``

 ## Kirb
-Currently, there is very limited kirb functionality, which allows the user to care for a pet and see its status as you enter in commands.
+Currently, there is some extra shell functionality, which allows the user to care for a pet and see its status as you enter in commands.
-The command prompt will be replaced by everyones favorite cute looking puff ball.
-It is as crazy as it sounds.
+The command prompt will be replaced by a virtual avatar.
+It's as ridiculous as it sounds.

 By typing in: